RavensbourneWebMedia/Digital_Advertising/sessions/03/README.md

 # Concept One Pagers

+What is a concept one pager for an advertising campaign?

 A one page document summarising your idea visually, so that you can talk about it to anyone.

 It typically includes: